 If you have quite young fennel, the stalks will be tasty, too, and you should chop them up and add them to the pile, although know that older fennel might have stalks with hollow, dry interiors and less flavor.

 Put the fennel in a roasting or baking pan or on a baking sheet.
 Drizzle the fennel pieces with olive oil and toss to coat all of the pieces lightly but evenly with the oil.

 Cover loosely with foil or a lid set ajar, and roast for 20 minutes.

-Uncover and continue roasting until the fennel is tender and browned - about 20 more minutes—this may take longer, it depends on how fresh the fennel is.
+Uncover and continue roasting until the fennel is tender and browned—about 20 more minutes—this might take longer, it depends on how fresh the fennel is.

-A final fresh drizzle of olive oil isn't out of place, and neither is a grind or two of freshly ground black pepper.
+A final fresh drizzle of olive oil is a welcome addition and is freshly ground black pepper.

 Serve roasted fennel warm or at room temperature.

-Make it fruity by adding wedges or chops of peeled pear in with the fennel.
+- Make it fruity by adding in wedges of chopped peeled pear with the fennel.